AdobeDocs/commerce-frontend-core/src/pages/javascript/mixins.md

 ---
-group: javascript-developer-guide
-title: JavaScript mixins
+title: JavaScript Mixins | Commerce Frontend Development
+description:
 ---

+# JavaScript mixins

 A [mixin] is a class whose methods are added to, or mixed in, with another class.